-They are more common in adolescents and may occur with agoraphobia, which is essentially fearfulness about leaving the safety of home or other comfort zones.
-Children or adolescents who are having a child anxiety attack may refuse to leave their homes and refuse to go to school.
+They are more common in adolescents and may occur with agoraphobia, which is essentially fearfulness about leaving home or other comfort zones' safety.
+Children or adolescents who are having an anxiety attack may refuse to leave their homes and refuse to go to school.
 This often happens because a child has experienced a child anxiety attack or panic attack at school and then chooses to avoid that setting.

-Shortness of breath, pain, and intense fear often suddenly come over children who are having panic attacks.
-A child who is experiencing a panic attacks should be evaluated by a medical doctor to ensure there is no physical cause for the problem.
+Shortness of breath, pain, and intense fear often suddenly come over children with panic attacks.
+A medical doctor should evaluate a child who is experiencing panic attacks to ensure there is no physical cause for the problem.

-Then it is important for a child to get into therapy, preferably therapy with a strong CBT component.
+Then a child needs to get into therapy, preferably therapy with a strong CBT component.

-The CBT approach to panic disorder focuses on changing those thoughts and breaking the chain of events leading up to a child anxiety attack.
-CBT presupposes that the child's thoughts cause the feelings and behaviors which lead to a child anxiety attack.
-Some of the key components of this approach are discussed below.
+The CBT approach to panic disorder focuses on changing those thoughts and breaking the chain of events leading to a child's anxiety attack.
+CBT presupposes that the child's thoughts cause feelings and behaviors, leading to a child's anxiety attack.
+Some of the critical components of this approach are discussed below.

 A CBT approach to panic disorder requires that children and adolescents are educated about what can cause anxiety attacks.
-Below is an example of how panic disorder therapy can explain the physiology behind an anxiety attack in a child.
+Below is an example of how panic disorder therapy can explain an anxiety attack in a child's physiology.

-It is important to examine each child anxiety attack and help a child or adolescent figure out what the thoughts is that accompany the feelings and physical symptoms.
+It is essential to examine each child's anxiety attack and help a child or adolescent figure out what thoughts accompany the feelings and physical symptoms.

-Young children's thoughts can often be uncovered through art work, while adolescents may prefer to verbally identify them.
+Young children's thoughts can often be uncovered through artwork, while adolescents may prefer to identify them verbally.
 A child can be told to draw a picture of what happened during the attack.
 What was happening in their head and body?
 What kind of thoughts were they thinking?
-When taking a CBT approach to panic disorder, a therapist may also talk about the symptoms other kids have.
-Talking about other kids who have a child panic attack helps kids to feel as if they are not so alone in this struggle.
+When taking a CBT approach to panic disorder, a therapist may also talk about other kids' symptoms.
+Talking about other kids who have a child panic attack helps kids feel like they are not alone in this struggle.